Download the App

 a baby with a full body rash in an allergic reaction

-Runny nose, rashes, hives—these are just some of the symptoms of allergic reactions, which can occasionally be life threatening.
+Spotting the signs of an allergic reaction early is important yet many parents do not know what symptoms are concerning and what is normal.
 Our pediatric pros explain the signs to look out for, share images of reactions, and offer guidance on what to do if an allergic reaction occurs.

 If you think baby is having an allergic reaction, call emergency services immediately.

-Mild symptoms of an allergic reaction can include ONE of the following (more than one would constitute a more severe reaction):
+Includes ONE of the following (more than one is a severe reaction):

 • Itchy or runny nose, sneezing